panpf/zoomimage/docs/scrollbar.md

 * `color: Color = Color(0xB2888888)`: The color of the scroll bar, which defaults to gray.
 * `size: Dp = 3.dp`: The size of the scroll bar, which defaults to 3 dp.
 The height for the horizontal scroll bar and the width for the vertical scroll bar.
 * `margin: Dp = 6.dp`: The distance of the scroll bar from the edge, which defaults to 6 dp.
-* `enabledWindowInsets: Boolean = false`: Whether to enable WindowInsets, default is false
+* `windowInsets: WindowInsets? = null`: Applies to Compose.
+Sets the WindowInsets for the scrollbar, defaults to null
+* `windowInsetsTypeMask: Int? = null`: Applies to Android View.
+Sets the WindowInsets type of the scroll bar, defaults to null

 compose: